BioJulia/BioStructures.jl/docs/src/documentation.md

 julia> pdbline(AtomRecord(false, 669, "CA", ' ', "ILE", "A", 90, ' ', [31.743, 33.11, 31.221], 1.00, 25.76, "C", ""))
 "ATOM    669  CA  ILE A  90      31.743  33.110  31.221  1.00 25.76           C  "
 ```

+This can be useful when writing PDB files from your own data structures.

 ## RCSB PDB utility functions